AriusX7/tvm-assistant/docs/commands-reference.md

 *Hosts, don't use this command.*

-### `-votecount [channel]`
+### `-votecount [channel] [--all]`

 Counts votes!
 The bot can automatically detect voting channels.
 However, it may not be able to detect the correct channel in some cases.
-Please specify the vote channel in such cases!
-Alias: `-vc [channel]`
+Please specify the channel manually if the bot is unable to detect the correct channel.

+The bot only shows votes of *alive* players.
+If you want to get the votes of all players, add "--all" at the end of command.

+Alias: `-vc [channel] [--all]`

 ### `-timesince`